agalue/onms-discovery-config/README.md

   -inc-dns /tmp/dns_a_hosts_records.txt \
   -inc-hexnnmi /tmp/nnmi_hex_ips
 ```

+You can pass `-dry-run`, and it will just display the generated XML in standard output without touching or modifying OpenNMS.

 Passing `-h` or `--help` will show a short description of how to use the program.